allCode.jl

 viral_revenue

-Boolean indexing also makes it possible to subset data satisfying multiple conditions.
-For instance, we can use this technique to calculate the proportion of viral videos for which YouTube paid more than $3 per thousand visits.
+Boolean indexing also enables subsetting data satisfying multiple conditions.
+For instance, we can apply this technique to calculate the proportion of viral videos for which YouTube paid more than $3 per thousand visits.

 # characterization